Restaurant Empire: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-It was criticized by a poor soundtrack, blurry textures, and blocky character models, but praised by overall good gameplay.
+It was criticized for its poor soundtrack, blurry textures, and blocky character models, but praised for overall good gameplay.

 Sequel

 Enlight produced a sequel, Restaurant Empire II.
 Game publisher Paradox Interactive signed an agreement with Enlight to bring the game to stores in North America.
 The game's release was delayed over six times; it was finally released on May 26, 2009.

-The new game has several new features, including the addition of German cuisine, as well as the city of Munich as a location for the player to expand his restaurant chain.
+The new game has several new features, including the addition of German cuisine, as well as the city of Munich, as a location for the player to expand their restaurant chain.